grafana/k6-docs/docs/sources/next/results-output/_index.md

 aliases:
   - ./results-output/overview # docs/k6/<K6_VERSION>/results-output/overview
 title: Results output
-descriptiontion: All the ways you can look at k6 results.
+description: All the ways you can look at k6 results.
 While the test runs, after the test runs, on an external platform, as summary statistics.
 weight: 400
 ---